 The Campus Health Service provides medical and psychiatric services to undergraduate, graduate and professional students.
-Services include primary care, psychiatric, travel medicine and nutritional consults as well as allergy injections, immunizations, sports physicians and diagnostic testing.
+Services include primary care, psychiatric, travel medicine and nutritional consults as well as allergy injections, immunizations, sports physicals and diagnostic testing.

 Although all students are encouraged to call for appointments, walk-in and same day appointments are generally available at both locations.
 Charges for medical services are applied to the student’s insurance and/or health fees.
 Students are responsible for any balance not covered by insurance or fees.
 Psychiatric services are covered through student fees.

 There are two Campus Health Center locations that serve health needs of our students.
 The centers are located at:

 Health Insurance and Health Fees